 Who gets hurt the most from a dog bite injury in Massachusetts?

 According to data for Emergency Department visits in Massachusetts, children aged 0 to 14 and boys rather than girls are most likely to be victims of dog bites.

 What compensation can I get for a dog attack in Springfield?

 In Massachusetts, for a dog bite injury claim, you can seek compensatory damages.
 Compensatory damages refer to special (sometimes called economic) and general damages (sometimes called non-economic.)

 Special damages include:

 General damages include:

 In Massachusetts, per Mass.
-Gen. Laws ch.
+Gen. Laws Ch.
 260 § 2A, you have three years from the date the dog injured you or a loved one to file a claim.
-You would think three years is a long time, but it isn’t.
-Life gets busy, especially when you are trying to recover from a traumatic injury and experience.
-But, also, you want to make sure you secure the evidence, and that means getting started on your case now and not tomorrow.
+You would think three years is a long time, but it passes very quickly when you are trying to recover from a traumatic injury and experience.

 Additional tasks such as securing evidence, interviewing witnesses, and developing your case take time.
 Contact us today so we can get started working right away at (413) 737-3430 or (413) 781-CAVA (2282).